puppetlabs/puppet-docs/source/puppetdb/1/upgrade.markdown

     $ sudo puppet resource package puppetdb-terminus ensure=latest

-The command to restart the puppet master will vary depending on what web server you are using.
+The command to restart the puppet master will vary depending on which web server you are using.

 ### On Platforms Without Packages

 Obtain a fresh copy of the PuppetDB source, and follow [the instructions for installing the terminus plugins][plugin_source].

-The command to restart the puppet master will vary depending on what web server you are using.
+The command to restart the puppet master will vary depending on which web server you are using.